zhengying-liu/info232/TP1/README.md

     ```
     (again use your own name and password)
 4. Then on your local machine, you can remotely access the Jupyter notebook using the URL `http://localhost:8888` with your favorite browser.
 If this is the first time you access this Jupyter notebook, you need to provide a token, which you already copied previously.

+## Appendix B: How to run your TP on your own Windows machine
+* Download and install [git](https://git-scm.com/download/win) .
+You will get a console MINGW64 at teh same time, use it to process all the commands provided above.
+* Instead of these instructions
+    export PATH="/opt/anaconda3/bin:$PATH"
+    cd ~/projects/info232
+    jupyter-notebook --ip=127.0.0.1
+ just click on the Jypiter icon in the menu.

+Credits: Isabelle Shao provided these instructions.